drupal-mentoring/pain-points-of-contribution/README.md

 ## Encourage companies to contribute their developer time?
  cost of using OSS is giving back to the community.

+Note:
+There is a BoF on increasing contribution in OSS on Thursday at 11:45 AM

 ## Suggestions